-- It must have conferred degrees during the two calendar years prior to submitting applications to the CERC program, or have students enrolled who will receive degrees during the calendar year of application or within the three succeeding years.
+- have conferred degrees during the two calendar years prior to submitting applications to the CERC program, or have students enrolled who will receive degrees during the calendar year of application or within the three succeeding years.
 The institution must provide evidence of its authority to confer degrees and evidence that degrees were, or are expected to be, granted within the required time period.

 Eligibility of nominees

 Nominees must be full professors or associate professors expected to be promoted to full professor within one or two years of the nomination.
 Alternatively, if they come from outside the academic sector, nominees must possess the qualifications necessary to be appointed at these levels.

 The nominee must hold a full-time academic appointment at the nominating institution as of the start date of the Chair award.
 Awardees will have up to 12 months to take up the award after the notice of award and acceptance has been signed by all parties.